shaivipandey/eas503-notes/chapters/04/exercises.md

 ```

 ## Exercise 5
-Prompt user for three  numbers and find the maximum value
+Prompt user for three  numbers and find the maximum value.

 ```{code-cell} ipython3